amorehead/MLForEveryone/README.md

 ##### Creating and configuring a local Conda environment

-Now, create and configure your Conda environment using your `Anaconda3 Command Prompt` search result:
+Now, create and configure your Conda environment using your `Anaconda Command Prompt` search result:

 ```bash
 # Set up Conda environment locally